-Taylor rules," with Chernov and Zin, slides.
+Taylor rules in macro-finance models," with Chernov and Zin, paper,

 "Sources of entropy in representative agent models," with Chernov